Fjord Foundry (FJO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fjord Foundry Historical Price

-According to the latest data gathered on Fjord Foundry live price page, the current price of Fjord Foundry is 0.221769USD.
-The circulating supply of Fjord Foundry(FJO) is 10.55M FJO , giving it a market capitalization of $2.34M.
+According to the latest data gathered on Fjord Foundry live price page, the current price of Fjord Foundry is 0.179073USD.
+The circulating supply of Fjord Foundry(FJO) is 10.55M FJO , giving it a market capitalization of $1.89M.

 The Fjord Foundry Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FJO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.